saintaardvark/meleme/README.md

 # TODO

+- note which output is empty
+- split window automagically
 - ert-runner for tests; meleme-analyze would be a good place to start
 - ASCII art to show what part of the modeline comes from what